mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Set the leaf node in the tree at position `index` to a new node containing the public key from the KeyPackage in the Add, as well as the credential under which the KeyPackage was signed

-The optional `PSKId` MAY be included in the proposal if the purpose of the proposal is to add a member into the group that shares a group state of a past epoch with the group, as long as the epoch is within the epoch window in which `recovery_secret`s are kept.
-If a `PSKId` is included, the `psk_group_id` field has to be equal to the group's `group_id`. and the `psktype` has to be `recovery`.

 ### Update